jack-r-warren/distributed-crl/README.md

 All subprojects have `java` enabled.
 The **proto** subproject is the only one to have the `proto` source type enabled (don't worry, you can use the generated code from anywhere).
 All subprojects *other than* **proto** have the `kotlin` source type enabled (this helps prevent circular dependencies).

+If you need to store something non-code, you can make `src/main/resources` or `src/test/resources`, it'll be properly ignored but made available.

 ### Applications
 Executable applications here include: